Creating and Running Symfony Projects

 Initial Configuration

-The core configuration of a Symfony project is typically managed via environment variables, which are stored in the .env
+Core Symfony project configuration is typically managed using environment variables stored in a .env

 Configure Environment Variables (